GreyLimit/i8086/README.md

 ## Revelations

-Perhaps a little late to point out the errors in "Programming the 8086 8088" (Sybex 1983), they are numerous, confusing and caused much head scratching.
+Perhaps it is a little late chronologically to point out the errors in the book "Programming the 8086 8088" (Sybex 1983), they are numerous, confusing and caused much head scratching.
 The genuine Intel documents are, naturally, more reliable if not as easy to comprehend.
 Worth noting though that the Intel book "iAPX86/88, 186/188 User's Manual, Programmer's Reference" has **evactly** the same formatting and layout as the earlier Sybex book "Programming the 8086 8088" (which is a far easier read than Intels own 8086 manual) but without the errors.